UOC/UOC-ANDROID-Libraries/README.md

 ## Description

-Esquelet contains all the source code of the library plus a login module for android and some examples of how to use the library.
+Esquelet contains all the source code of the library plus a login module for android with account manager support and some examples of how to use the library.

 Skeleton contains the same examples as Esquelet, an old login for android and has the library included as .jar files.